 - Blood pressure must be checked once every 6 months to ensure that you do not suffer from hypertension.

-- If the systolic number (top number) is between 120 to 139 mm Hg or the diastolic number (bottom number) is between 80 to 89 mm Hg, then continue to have it checked every year.
+- If the systolic number (top number) is between 120 to 139 mm Hg or the diastolic number (bottom number) is between 80 to 89 mm Hg, then continue to have it checked yearly.

 - If the systolic number is higher than 140 or the diastolic number is higher than 90, schedule an appointment with your doctor.

-- If you have heart disease, diabetes, kidney problems, or certain other conditions, you may need to have your blood pressure checked more frequently.
+- If you have heart disease, diabetes, kidney problems, or certain other conditions, you may need to check your blood pressure more frequently.

 Look for blood pressure screenings in your area.
 Ask your doctor if you can stop in to have your blood pressure checked regularly.